-- 1. Except as otherwise provided in this section, each licensee and registrant shall conduct operations to ensure that: - (a) The total effective dose equivalent to any member of the public from its licensed or registered operation does not exceed 0.1 rem per year, not including the dose contribution from background radiation, from any medical administration the natural person has received, from exposure to individuals administered radioactive material and released in accordance with NAC 459.256, from voluntary participation in medical research programs, and from [the contribution from the] disposal by the licensee of radioactive material into sanitary sewerage in accordance with NAC 459.3605; and - (b) The dose in any unrestricted area from external sources, exclusive of the dose contributions from patients administered radioactive material and released in accordance with NAC 459.256, does not exceed 0.002 rem per hour. - 2.
-A licensee, a registrant or an applicant for a license or registration may apply to the division for authorization to increase the limit set forth in paragraph (a) of subsection 1 to 0.5 rem per year.
+- (b) The dose in any unrestricted area from external sources, not including the dose contributions from natural persons who have been administered radioactive material and have been released from the control of a licensee pursuant to NAC 459.256, does not exceed 0.002 rem (0.02 millisievert) per hour. - 2.
+A licensee, a registrant or an applicant for a license or registration may apply to the division for authorization to increase the limit set forth in paragraph (a) of subsection 1 to 0.5 rem (5 millisieverts) per year.
 The application must include: - (a) A statement of the need for and the expected duration of operations in excess of the limit specified in paragraph (a) of subsection 1; - (b) A description of the proposed program of the licensee or registrant to assess and control the dose within the annual limit of 0.5 rem; and - (c) The procedures to be followed to maintain the dose as low as is reasonably achievable. - 3.
-The division may impose additional restrictions on radiation levels in unrestricted areas and on the total quantity of radionuclides that may be released in effluents in order to restrict the collective dose.

-NAC 459.337 Surveys and monitoring.
+The division may impose additional restrictions on radiation levels in unrestricted areas and on the total quantity of radionuclides that may be released in effluents in order to restrict the collective dose. - Sec.
+71. NAC 459.337 is hereby amended to read as follows: - 459.337 1.
+Each licensee and registrant shall make, or cause to be made, surveys that: - (a) Are necessary for the licensee or registrant to comply with NAC 459.010 to 459.950, inclusive [;], and sections 2 to 32, inclusive, of this regulation; and - (b) Are necessary under the circumstances to evaluate:

-- 1. Each licensee and registrant shall make, or cause to be made, surveys that: - (a) Are necessary for the licensee or registrant to comply with NAC 459.010 to 459.950, inclusive; and - (b) Are necessary under the circumstances to evaluate: - (1) The magnitude and extent of [R] radiation levels; - (2) Concentrations or quantities of radioactive material; and - (3) The potential radiological hazards that could be present. - 2.
+- (1) [Radiation] The magnitude and extent of radiation levels; - (2) Concentrations or quantities of radioactive material; and - (3) The potential radiological hazards. [that could be present.] - 2.
 The licensee or registrant shall ensure that instruments and equipment used for quantitative radiation measurements are calibrated for the radiation measured at intervals not to exceed 12 months. - 3.
-All personnel dosimeters, except for direct and indirect reading pocket ionization chambers and those dosimeters used to measure the dose to any extremity, that require processing to determine the dose of radiation and that are used by licensees and registrants to comply with NAC 459.325, with other applicable provisions of NAC 459.010 to 459.950, inclusive, or with conditions specified in a license or registration, must be processed and evaluated by a dosimetry processor who is accredited by the National Voluntary Laboratory Accreditation Program of the National Institute of Standards and Technology for the type of radiation or radiations included in the program that most closely approximate the type of radiation for which the person wearing the dosimeter is monitored. - 4.
-The licensee or registrant shall ensure that adequate precautions are taken to prevent a deceptive exposure of personnel monitoring equipment.

-NAC 459.339 Precautionary procedures: Conditions requiring individual monitoring of external and internal occupational doses.
-Each licensee and registrant shall monitor exposures from sources of radiation at levels sufficient to demonstrate compliance with the limits for occupational doses specified in NAC 459.010 to 459.950, inclusive.
+All personnel dosimeters, except for direct and indirect reading pocket ionization chambers and those dosimeters used to measure the dose to any extremity, that require processing to determine the dose of radiation and that are used by licensees and registrants to comply with NAC 459.325, with other applicable provisions of NAC 459.010 to 459.950, inclusive, and sections 2 to 32, inclusive, of this regulation or with conditions specified in a license or registration, must be processed and evaluated by a dosimetry processor who is accredited by the National Voluntary Laboratory Accreditation Program of the National Institute of Standards and Technology for the type of radiation or radiations included in the program that most closely approximate the type of radiation for which the person wearing the dosimeter is monitored. - 4.
+The licensee or registrant shall ensure that adequate precautions are taken to prevent a deceptive exposure of personnel monitoring equipment. - Sec.
+72. NAC 459.339 is hereby amended to read as follows: - 459.339 Each licensee and registrant shall monitor exposures from sources of radiation at levels sufficient to demonstrate compliance with the limits for occupational doses specified in NAC 459.010 to 459.950, inclusive [...], and sections 2 to 32, inclusive, of this regulation.
 As a minimum: